OpenSLO/OpenSLO/README.md

         type: string # optional
         spec:
           # arbitrary chosen fields for every data source type to make it comfortable to use.
-    bad: # bad-event count subtracted from total; either "good" or "bad" must be provided if "total" is used
+    bad: # the numerator, either "good" or "bad" must be provided if "total" is used
       metricSource:
         metricSourceRef: string # optional
         type: string # optional